The logo of Wynncraft's main mod

 Finally, one can install software created by 3rd parties they trust.
 Even if software has no users, is closed, and/or not on a moderated platform, if one trusts the software’s author, then one can trust the software.
 This is the rarest and least advisable form of mitigation, but it adds another layer in conjunction with the above (although some risk remains).

 The resources suggested by this guide are open sourced, have a reasonable amount of users, and have been posted to moderated platforms.
-Or, in the case of launchers and wrappers, are open sourced and used by enough users for the safety concern to be almost completely mitigated in and of themselves.
+Or, in the case of launchers and wrappers, are open-sourced and used by enough users for the safety concern to be almost completely mitigated in and of themselves.
 Or, in the case of launchy specifically, open source and released by a team closely connected to Wynn (although that connection remains unofficial; the lead developer for launchy and wynntils is the same as the lead developer for Wynn).

 Why does this guide promote x over y?